novasamatech/parity-signer/docs/src/about/FAQ.md

 Communication happens through scanning and generating QR codes.
 Scanned with Signer input-QRs interact with keys stored in Signer to, generate response-QRs on behalf of those keys.
 Usually input-QR is a blockchain transaction, and a response-QR is a signature for this transaction.
 There are tried and true cryptographic algorithms that power these QR codes, as well as some smart engineering that make your dedicated device safe to use.

+### How do I keep my keys secure?

+Signer is a safe way to use your keys.
+However, that alone won't be enough to keep your keys secure.
+Devices break and get lost.
+This is why we always recommend to backup your seed phrases and derivation paths on paper.
+We are such big fans of paper backups that we even support a special tool to power your paper backup game by splitting your backups into shards called [Banana Split](https://bs.parity.io/).

+### How do I know I am not interacting with malicious apps or actors?

+Signer does not interact with network.
+The app itself does not have a way to check if an app or an account you interacting with is malicious.
+If you use Signer with PolkadotJS Browser Extension, PolkadotJS Apps or Signer Component Browser Extension they will rely on community driven curated list of potentially less-than-honest operators: [https://polkadot.js.org/phishing/#](https://polkadot.js.org/phishing/#) to prevent you from interacting with certain sites and addresses.
+However, there are no limitations on use of Signer with other tools.

+### I want to play with Signer to get a better feeling of how it works.
+Is there a way to do it without spending valuable tokens?

+Yes.
+In Signer, you should add a key for an address on Westend network and request test tokens for that address, see step-by-step guide on [Polkadot Network Wiki](https://wiki.polkadot.network/docs/learn-DOT#getting-westies).

+You can use test tokens in the same way you would use value-bearing tokens.

+For example with [PolkadotJS Apps](https://polkadot.js.org/apps/) you can create a transaction on behalf of your account, generate a signature with Signer and submit it to the network.
+All of this without keys ever leaving your offline device.

+## Networks

 ### How can I update metadata version for a network?

 Please go to [Metadata Update Portal](https://metadata.parity.io/) and select network you need to update.
 Scan multipart QR code the same way you scan a transaction QR code.